Highlights Of The Program

 SubConnected AB

-• Deploying super-dynamic cables with a spar hub to enable a floating-specific array system
+• Utilising super-dynamic cables with a spar hub to enable a floating-specific array system

-• Reducing CAPEX, deployment complexity, and O&M costs through purpose-built architecture
+• Cutting CAPEX, deployment complexity, and O&M costs through purpose-built architecture

 • Lowering LCOE while increasing reliability with a system proven in real-world operation